MURDERGUTS/MURDERGUTS/README.md

-please dont ask why my ponies names are just "mmmmmmmmmmmmmmmmmmm"
+please dont ask why my ponies names are just "mmmmmmmmmmmmmmmmmmm" sobs.

 waszzup !!! originally wanted github to claim my user. (that i always use) mainly using this for ponytown.  im on the game alot!